Hemant-Agrahari/Preparation-one-september/JavaScript/JavaScript-Basis/theory.md

 Q.What is JavaScript?
+Ans:
 JavaScript is a lightweight, interpreted, prototype-based, single-threaded, and event-driven programming language that enables dynamic behavior and interactivity in web applications, making it the core of modern front-end development.

 Q.What is Interpreted?
+Ans:
 The code is executed line by line at runtime by an interpreter (like the browser’s JavaScript engine), instead of being fully translated into machine code beforehand (like compiled languages such as C++ or Java)

 Q.What is prototye-based?
-It means that objects in JavaScript can inherit properties and methods directly from other objects through a prototype chain, instead of using classes like in classical OOP.
+Ans:It means that objects in JavaScript can inherit properties and methods directly from other objects through a prototype chain, instead of using classes like in classical OOP.

 example: